-Each seasonal colour palette mimics the natural colour aspects of an individual falling into that colour season.
+Each seasonal colour palette mimics the colour aspects of an individual falling into that colour season.
 What does that mean?
-You have a natural colour palette, which is manifested in your skin, eyes, and hair.
+You have a natural colour palette, which is manifested in your skin, eyes and hair.
 The aim of colour analysis is to identify this natural colour palette and to match it to one of the twelve colour seasons.

-We do this by evaluating your natural colouring along three colour dimensions.
+We do this by evaluating your natural colouring along three colour dimensions:

-The hue scale tells us how warm or cool a colour is.
+The hue (or temperature) scale tells us how warm or cool a colour is.
 The more yellow is added to a colour, the warmer it becomes.
 The more blue is added to it, the cooler it becomes.

 The value scale tells us how light or dark a colour is.
 The more black is added to a colour, the darker it becomes.
 The more white is added to it, the lighter it becomes.

 Here we need to ask: do you suit light, medium or dark colours?
 The answer will depend on how high the contrast between your features is as well as how light or dark your individual features are.

 * Your contrast level is not one of the three colour aspects, but it is closely related to value and is a helpful additional metric.

 The chroma scale depicts how bright/saturated/clear or muted/soft a colour is.
 Clear colours are pure colours.
 The more grey is added to a pure colour, the more muted it becomes.